Anglo-French War (1778–1783): Gibraltar and end of the war

 On 18 September the allies launched their grand assault with ten French designed floating batteries involving more troops than had ever been in service at one time on the entire North American continent.
 The assault that day and into the following morning however was a huge costly failure with the loss of all ten floating batteries.
 By 27 September news of the disaster had reached Paris and Madrid and was met with despair by both nations.
 All hope now lay on the defeat of the British squadron on its way to relieve Gibraltar.
 The French and Spanish hoped that its defeat or failure would lead to the surrender of the garrison prompting negotiation.
 The convoy got through without any problems and an attempt to defeat the British fleet ended in failure at the Battle of Cape Spartel.
 News of this further failure broke French and Spanish resolve.
 With Gibraltar safe along with Rodney's victory at the Saintes back in April, British demands at the peace talks had now greatly strengthened and had undermined the French confidence that had greeted the success at Yorktown.
 The British diplomats steadfastly refused to part with Gibraltar, despite offers by Spain to trade most of its gains.

 The French had done all they could to help the Spanish achieve their essential war aim, and began serious discussions on alternative exit strategies, the French diplomat Comte de Vergennes attempted to get Spain to offer Britain some very large concessions in return for Gibraltar.
 The Spanish under the Count of Aranda consented without consulting the court of Madrid.

 Vergennes was desperate for peace – for France the cost of the war became a huge issue they had approached the limits of its ability to borrow money.
 At the forefront of this cost was the French Navy – during the first four years of the war the French navy had lost four ships of the line, three of them to accidents.
 During 1782 however it would lose fifteen of the line (nearly half of these being in April alone).
 The losses of these ships were significant financially – undaunted, Louis nevertheless promised to build more ships.
 New taxes were thus levied – the French finance minister Jean-François Joly de Fleury successfully secured the addition of a Vingtième income tax – the third and last one of its kind in the ancien regime.

 Soon after Gibraltar had been relieved Vergennes promptly reopened negotiations.
 The French accepted the preliminary peace treaty between Great Britain and America on 30 November, with protests but no action.
 Preliminary treaties were signed with Britain, France and Spain on 20 January 1783.
-The siege of Gibraltar was lifted three days later but news of the peace in Indian waters was not reached until June.
+The siege of Gibraltar was lifted three days later, but news of the peace did not reach Indian waters until June.